 13. Take a break in Bremen

 Located in the north (near Hamburg), Bremen is a smaller city worth exploring.
 The charming medieval Schnoor district makes for a great stroll, and there is a beautiful cathedral and opulent city hall in the historic market square.
 The medieval harbor has been converted into the Schlachte, a large pedestrian promenade along the banks of the Weser River lined with countless restaurants, beer gardens, and riverboats.
 Bremen is also home to several fascinating museums, including the Universum Bremen, an interactive science museum in a modern whale-shaped building.
-The museum also offers a Dining in the Dark three-hour dinner experience, where you learn to experience food with just four out of five senses.
+The museum also offers a Dining in the Dark three-hour dinner experience, where you learn to experience food with just four out of your five senses.

 14. Explore the Rhine Valley

 The longest river in Germany, the Rhine holds incredible importance both historically and culturally.
-The most popular area is to visit is the Upper Middle Rhine Valley.
+The most popular area to visit is the Upper Middle Rhine Valley.
 This 67-kilometer (41-mile) stretch is a UNESCO World Heritage Site with countless castles, ruins, villages, and vineyards.
 An extensive network of walking and cycling paths, as well as excellent public transportation, means you don’t even need to rent a car when visiting.

 15. Step back in time in Bamberg